dshayan/sumbird/README.md

 # Sumbird

-A pipeline for fetching tweets from Twitter/X via RSS, summarizing them with AI (via OpenRouter), translating to Persian, and publishing to Telegraph and Telegram.
+A pipeline for fetching tweets from Twitter/X via RSS, summarizing them with AI (via OpenRouter), translating to Persian, converting to speech with TTS, and publishing to Telegraph and Telegram.

 ## Setup